brorb/710-wiki/Content/Characters/SYSTEM.md

 ---
 ## Hardware capabilities

-SYSTEM sometimes had the ability to speak in two different instances, as seen from [[SERVER 01]].
+SYSTEM sometimes has the ability to speak in two different instances, as seen from [[SERVER 01]].